 PRACTICAL IMPLICATIONS FOR ORGANIZATIONS

 This study shows that mentoring can lead employees to engage in more organizational citizenship behavior that is directed at other individuals.
 The role of mentoring becomes especially important when co-worker support is not present.
-Conversely, if co-worker support is good, mentoring has no further affect on OCB.
+Conversely, if co-worker support is good, mentoring has no further influence on OCB.

-For organizations that have been furiously scratching their collective heads trying to conceive a way to foster OCB, this study has important implications.
+For organizations that have been trying to conceive a way to foster OCB, this study has important implications.
 First, mentoring can cause employees to engage in OCB.
 While some employees may begin their tenure with a propensity for engaging in OCB, others who do not are not a lost cause.
 Organizations can encourage mentoring or set-up formal mentoring programs and expect to see a rise in OCB, at least the type directed at individuals.
 And second, say the authors, co-worker support seems to substitute for the positive effects of mentoring.
 Encouraging employees to support one another—for example via increased collaboration—may pay dividends.
 This provides a second strategy for organizations who want to increase organizational citizenship behavior.